Tineco A11 Review

 Here are the before and after shots.

-The A11 did an excellent job picking up the pet litter on the edge.
-There was a minimal amount of pet litter left that you can’t see in the photo.
-But it’s on the upper right corner.
-The standard and soft roller attachments did an excellent job, though it’s not as efficient as the Dyson V8’s Fluffy attachment.
+But it’s in the upper right corner.
+The standard and soft roller attachments did an excellent job, though they’re not as efficient as the Dyson V8’s Fluffy attachment.

 Hair wrap test on hard floors